codyloyd/author-site/stories/Boneyman.md

 “That was the implication, yes,” Terry said.

 David sighed, loudly.
-“Okay.
+“OK.
 Enough bullshit then.
 I don’t care if this is some kind of prank, or if you’re just batshit crazy.
 Doesn’t matter.
 We’re done.”
 David turned to leave.
 “Terry’s got a lesson to learn here, boys.”

 One of the men stepped forward and placed his hand on Terry’s shoulder.
 The man that had greeted him when he entered.
 “Let’s head out back and have ourselves a little chat, Terrence.”